mmreko/myblog/content/posts/day-3.md

 And finally, the last and least (at least in terms of my knowledge) category: Tools.
 Not counting Git and Docker.
 I did my fair share of Git over the years and I believe I know it well.
 Docker was so scary to me in the beginning, but I'm starting to find my way through it.
 It's fun though, and I certainly wish to dive deeper into it and discover what more it has to offer.
-Bash, vim, tmux, Nix & NixOS, deploymate & dmc are all things that I always wanted to learn well, but never got around to.
+Bash, vim, tmux, Nix & NixOS are all things that I always wanted to learn well, but never got around to.
 Now is the perfect time, isn't it?